 “You get prolonged life, reduced disease risk—all of those things come in the first 20 minutes of being active…you can always do more.
 But the science shows that if you just do anything, even stand in place 20 minutes, you will be healthier.” – Gretchen Reynolds, The New York Times

 Although many think of meditation as a practice in relaxation, it has been proven that it provides cognitive and psychological benefits as well.
 In a study performed by Sara Lazar, a neuroscientist at Harvard Medical School, eight weeks of meditation created measurable differences in the brain.
 An average of 27 minutes a day resulted in increased gray matter density in the hippocampus, which is responsible for long term memory.
 In addition, they saw a decrease of gray matter in the amygdala, which is active during stress and anxiety, and accounts for emotions, especially fear.

 Ideally, we should all be getting between seven to nine hours of sleep every night.
 Not enough sleep will cause your body to release more stress hormones, like cortisol.
 With that being said, sleep deprivation reduces your ability to perform at your best.
 Experts suggest creating a healthy sleep habit routine.
 Go to bed and wake up at the same time every day, avoid caffeine after noon, and create a sleep environment that is welcoming and relaxing.

 Change is Possible

 It has been scientifically proven that stress will rewire and shrink your brain.
 The good news is that in most cases, the damage is reversible.
 With a conscious effort being placed on whole body wellness, you can ultimately heal your brain.
 Moderate exercise, getting a good night’s sleep, and a little meditation can go a long way.
-If you need help getting on track, there are alternative solutions, such as hemp extract in Natural Recovery Greens, to help strengthen your brain.
+If you need help getting on track, there are alternative solutions, such as CBD in Natural Recovery Greens, to help strengthen your brain.